HsiangHung/Machine_Learning_Note/Ensemble/Bagging/README.md

 In the followings, we show how the hyperparameter influences the performance.
 The results are all from [[Mohtadi Ben Fraj]][In Depth: Parameter tuning for Random Forest] or [[Jason Brownlee]][How to Develop a Random Forest Ensemble in Python].

 1. `max_samples`: Each decision tree in the ensemble is fit on a bootstrap sample drawn from the training dataset.
 More sample data for training, better accuracy. “max_samples” argument can be set to a float between 0 and 1 to control the percentage of the size of the training dataset to make the bootstrap sample used to train each decision tree.
+Below is the box plot of Random Forest Bootstrap Sample Size vs. Classification Accuracy [[Jason Brownlee]][How to Develop a Random Forest Ensemble in Python].
 ![](images/n_sample.png)

 2. `n_estimators`: is the **number of trees** in the forest.
-Usually higher the number of trees the better to learn the data:
+Usually higher the number of trees the better to learn the data [[Mohtadi Ben Fraj]][In Depth: Parameter tuning for Random Forest]:

 ![](images/n_estimate_1.png)